 If appointment wait times depend upon whether the patient is a new or existing patient, provide the next available appointment, meaning the earlier appointment date and time.

-If appointment wait times depend upon whether the appointment is in-person or telehealth, provide the next available appointment, meaning the earlier appointment date and time.”
+If appointment wait times depend upon whether the appointment is in-person or telehealth, provide the next available appointment, meaning the earlier appointment date and time.

 If the provider is a non-responder or is ineligible to take the survey for any of the reasons set forth above in paragraphs 58-60, mark the provider as a non-responder or ineligible for the survey in the “Outcome” field on the Raw Data Report Form, then move on to the next provider in the oversample to ensure the required sample sizes are met or there are no additional Provider Survey Types remaining in the County/Network to survey.